 To show … Read the rest

-The concept of rising sea levels has become more common in American news over the past decades, and has become a consistent point of concern for politicians and civilians alike.
-Many news outlets focus on changes that need to be made to slow or halt rising sea levels to prevent future catastrophes from taking place.
-But while there is much … Read the rest
+The concept of rising sea levels has become more common in American news over the past decades.
+It has become a consistent point of concern for politicians and civilians alike.
+Many news outlets focus on changes that need to be made to slow or halt rising sea levels.
+This will help to prevent future catastrophes from taking place.
+But while … Read the rest

 Law and legal television programs and movies have long been a favorite with American viewers.
 From shows like Law and Order to blockbuster hits like Double Jeopardy, legal jargon has been a long-standing staple in entertainment—often at the confusion of viewers.
 Here’s a list and explanation of our top 3 legal terms in popular TV and movies to help … Read the rest